Kong/public-shared-renovate/README.md

 ## Security preset customization examples

-These examples show how to adapt the defaults from [base/security.json](./base/security.json) using overrides from [overrides/security/](./overrides/security).
+These examples show how to adapt the defaults from [base/security.json](./base/security.json) using security overrides: [overrides/security-labels.json](./overrides/security-labels.json) and [overrides/security-reviewers.json](./overrides/security-reviewers.json).

 ### Remove the default `security` label